Find and Evaluate Worship Songs for Church

 Initial Importance: Primary

-Songs that place and emphasis on corporate worship score higher than those that are focused on individual expression.
-Again, it's worth remembering individual vs communal Psalms.
-'Individual' songs aren't inherently unsuitable but they are usually less fitting for regular congregational use.
+Songs that emphasise corporate worship score higher than those focused primarily on individual expression.
+As with the Psalms, both communal and personal songs have their place.
+'Individual' songs are not inherently unsuitable, but are often less fitting for regular congregational use.
+Grammatical perspective ("I" vs "we") is a helpful indicator, but not a decisive rule.

 "Christian" Lyrics